kohlkopf/kohlkopf.github.io/_posts/2018-12-20-jekyll_dev.md

 The site is now being served at http://127.0.0.1:4000.

 # 2. Viewer  in RStudio

 ![console](/img/2018-12-20-jekyll_dev/console.png)

 If you were following another Jekyll tutorial, you'd probably open up a web browser and navigated to http://127.0.0.1:4000 where you could see interact with your site.
-Instead of that, we'll ustilize the built in Viewer to interact with the site.
-Switch to the Console tab with the shortcut or just by clicking on it.
+Instead of that, we'll  the built in Viewer to interact with the site.
+Switch to the Console tab with the shortcut ⌃2 or just by clicking on it.
 Install the `devtools` R package:

 ```{r}
 install.packages("devtools")